ref-it/nixos-iso/README.md

-# nixos-iso
+# StuRa NixOS base ISO

-A NixOS ISO as basis for new installations of StuRa virtual machines
+These are the files for our NixOS ISO as basis for new installations of virtual machines.
+If you have installed Nix already, you just need to run `nix build .#iso` to build the ISO file.